-If the abuse has occurred within 72 hours, the child will be taken as soon as possible for a forensic medical examination with a specially trained professional.
-In all cases, a physical examination should be conducted to determine the child's medical and emotional needs.
+If the abuse has occurred within 72 hours, the child may be taken as soon as possible for a forensic medical examination with a specially trained professional.
+In all cases, a physical examination should be conducted to determine the child’s medical and emotional needs.

 Will the case go to Court?